gravitational/teleport/README.md

 # Teleport

-Teleport is an identity-aware, multi-protocol access proxy which understands SSH, HTTPS, Kubernetes API, MySQL, and PostgreSQL wire protocols.
+Teleport is an identity-aware, multi-protocol access proxy which understands SSH, HTTPS, Kubernetes API, MySQL and PostgreSQL wire protocols.

 On the server-side, Teleport is a single binary which enables convenient secure access to behind-NAT resources such as: